11philip22/MEGAabuse/README.md

 ````
 # Warning: this program should never be used by anyone
 # I am not responsible for any violations of the mega TOS
+In her current state this program only really supports bulk uploading of mostly the same file types.
+It skips json files by default.
+It does not respect folder hierarchy.
+So if you have a folder containing multiple subfolders with for example jpeg's.
+It will dump all the contents of the different subfolders into the MEGA root.

+The program is tested and originally intended to be used with: pictures, videos, pdf's, and zip files.
+And will not play nice with more complex folder structures like a .git directory.

+If you know a nice feature, wanna fix one of the above mentioned limitations or implement something from the todo list.
+PR's are always welcome :)
 ## Install instructions
 ### Ubuntu
 ```bash